pulp/pulpcore/staging_docs/dev/tutorials/contributing/architecture/rest-api.md

 ViewSet

-: A {term}`DRF` ViewSet is a collection of views representing all API actions available at an API endpoint.
-ViewSets use a {term}`Serializer` or Serializers to correctly represent API-related objects, and are exposed in urls.py by being registered with a {term}`Router`.
+: A `DRF` ViewSet is a collection of views representing all API actions available at an API endpoint.
+ViewSets use a `Serializer` or Serializers to correctly represent API-related objects, and are exposed in urls.py by being registered with a `Router`.
 API actions provided by a ViewSet include "list", "create", "retreive", "update", "partial_update", and "destroy".
 Each action is one of the views that make up a ViewSet, and additional views can be added as-needed.